SilentComics/Strip/README.md

 WIP Wordpress-Theme-for-Silent-Comics
 =================================

-Still rough — Working on it
+Still rough — Working on it — Feel free to download the ZIP file and test the theme.

 ![screenshot](http://silentcomics.com/images/screenshot.png)